Nine years ago I was feeling ready to take the leap into self-employment.

 We were so excited to find it!
 We found it tucked away in a keepsake box that we could have sworn we checked years ago.

 I re-read it a few times.
 Nikkie read through it too.
 It felt great having it “back” once again.
 We were relieved to be wrong about where we had stored it!

 Two things struck me as I re-read the letter for the first time in many years.

 My writing was terrible!
 I’m glad I’m improving on that front. 😁

 My “why” for starting this thing called Focus Lab hasn’t budged.
 Below is an excerpt from the letter.
 I spent some time talking through the numbers showing we could pay our bills with the client work lined up.
 Then I went to this:

 Lastly there is something that I think outweighs all of the numbers.
 I want this!
 I have a drive to create something (a business) and grow it into something great.
 Great for you and our family.
 Great for employees.
 Great for God’s Kingdom.
 Great for Savannah.

-Nine years later I can say this is still driving me each day.
+As I write this nine years later I can say this is still driving me each day.

 I’m so grateful for my bride who put her support behind this crazy idea.
 This dream of building something great.
 This “dream of the world we’re gonna make.”

 Some of the links on my site are "affiliate links."
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 It's basically peanuts, but every little bit will help as I work on self-publishing my first book.